woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 <br>

-Alternatively, you can send the command directly from R.
+Alternatively, you can send the command to Domino directly from R.

 ```
 domino.run("Kaggle_AfSIS_with_H2O.R")